 Frequently Asked Questions

-This easy stuffed shell pasta recipe is certainly is, but it’s not vegan.
+Yes, this easy stuffed shell pasta recipe is certainly is, but it’s not vegan.
 We’re using lots of cheese here, and we’re using an egg to give consistency to the stuffing.

 If you have leftovers, cover the baking tray with aluminum foil and store it in the back of the fridge for up to three days.
 Reheat the baking tray in the oven or microwave individual servings.

-You might also like:
+Moreover, you might also like:

 Ricotta Stuffed Shells with Spinach